elekere/elekere/README.md

 - 👯 I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: elekere@outlook.com
 - 😄 Pronouns: He/his/him
-- ⚡ Fun fact: When I'm not crafting software, I'm likely getting some good sleep.
+- ⚡ Fun fact: When I'm not crafting software, I'm likely getting some necessary sleep.
 Or helping my neighbour somewhere.
 Or musing and writing about life.
-Or reading a good book.
+Or reading a good book or an article.
 Or listening to songs to cool off.
 Or having a healthy conversation with someone.
 Or doing statistics.